 There is no central search repository for, say, jobs posted via Facebook, so job searchers who aren’t in the hirers’ immediate network often miss promising posts (and hirers miss promising candidates).
 If you are responding to a social media job post or hoping to find one, it’s more important than ever to make sure your profiles work-friendly and showing you at your best.
 While small companies might rely on social media posts, large firms or any group hiring a high-level position might eschew them because they appear too informal.

 Job boards: love them or hate them, they’re a massive part of most people’s job search.
 Some boards, such as LinkUp.com, only post jobs that come directly from company websites, while job search engines such as Indeed.com cull millions of jobs from a wide range of sources.
-There are also specialized boards to help seekers find jobs within their specialty quickly, such as Idealist (which hosts job postings for nonprofits) or job boards run by professional associations.
+There are also specialized boards to help seekers find jobs within their specialty quickly, such as Idealist (which hosts job postings for nonprofits) and Remote Tech Jobs (jobs in tech) or job boards run by professional associations.

 Job boards’ greatest strength is also their greatest weakness: their accessibility.
 Anyone in the world can find a posting on a general job site such as Indeed, so hirers risk a time-wasting deluge of resumes.
 Many companies use screening questions to discard unqualified candidates automatically, but these screens can inadvertently hide promising candidates.
 Postings on more specialized job boards comes with the risk of an application deluge; however, they require both employers and job seekers to be in-the-know of where those job boards are (if they even exist for the given industry or position), which requires valuable connections.
 Both fake job postings and fake applications are also significant problems on many online job boards.

-A few startups are using blockchain–the same technology underlying the cryptocurrency Bitcoin–to combat the fake posting and fake application problem on job boards.
+A few startups are using blockchain–the same technology underlying the cryptocurrency Bitcoin – to combat the fake posting and fake application problem on job boards.
+One of these job boards – LaborX with crypto currency jobs, where you can easily find required vacancy and get paid in cryptocurrency, which is also a great opportunity for investment.
 Blockchain-based CVs and other hiring records are permanent and immutable, which makes them far more trustworthy than easily faked non-blockchain submissions.
 Platforms such as BHIRED are using blockchain not just to store reliable records, but to incentivize quality applicant and recruiter behavior, such as verifying information in a CV.

 Recruiters aren’t a strictly online job search venue–you’re still working with a real human being, not just a search algorithm–but like most other industries, recruiting is now highly digital.
 Many recruiters intake new jobseekers through only resume submissions, and as mentioned above, recruiters will undoubtedly scrutinize your social media presence to find candidates or vet their credentials.